 Exoscale

-Makes sure that the services run on Exoscale infrastructure.
-Establishes a provisioning mechanism to provision, deprovision, update or modify and suspend services to customers.
-In case of a consumption-based billing model, the service provider can report usage to Exoscale using an available dedicated API call.
+The service provider ensures that the services run on Exoscale infrastructure.
+Service providers establish a mechanism to provision, deprovision, update, modify and suspend services to customers.
+In a consumption-based billing model, the service provider can report usage to Exoscale using a dedicated API call.

-As a managed service provider, you make sure that you deliver your product or service in line with the Special Product Terms you delivered to Exoscale.
+As a managed service provider, you ensure that you deliver your product or service in line with the Special Product Terms you delivered to Exoscale.
 You will send a delivery note to Exoscale once the customer is set up and can be billed by Exoscale.
-Additionally, you are responsible for supporting end-users using your product.
+Additionally, you are responsible for supporting end users using your product.

 Contracting Phases

-• (2) Integrate your managed service on the marketplace – you will need to integrate with the marketplace provisioning and billing mechanisms.
-If applicable, you will need to deploy and test your service to run on Exoscale in your own Exoscale organization.
-If you don’t have an Exoscale account yet, register your company as an Exoscale account via https://portal.exoscale.com/register.
-Marketplace vendors are granted monthly free credits of 500 CHF to support you in this process.
+You need to integrate with the Marketplace provisioning and billing mechanisms.
+If applicable, you need to deploy and test your service to run on Exoscale in your own Exoscale organization.
+If you do not have an account, you can register on the Exoscale Portal.

-• (4) Sales enablement – after successfully launching your service on the Exoscale Marketplace, it’s time to set the appropriate sales strategy and promote your service.
+After the successful launch of your service on the Exoscale Marketplace, you get to set the appropriate sales strategy and promote your service.
 Together with our sales and marketing experts, we define suitable measures with target-oriented implementation.
-That could be, for example, sales enablement activities, online communication in social media channels, blogposts etc
+That could be, for example, sales enablement activities, online communication in social media channels, blog posts, et cetera.

-Exoscale support will send a notification once your template has been launched on the Marketplace and Exoscale portal.
+Exoscale support will send a notification once your template has been launched on the Marketplace and the Portal.

 Purchase of Managed Services

-Your product or service will be advertised on your product page in the Exoscale marketplace.
-When an end-user buys your product or subscribes to your service by simply clicking on the respective call-to-action button on your product page.
-This will trigger a prefilled email to Exoscale support who will then hand over your service terms and establish a legally binding contract.
-The customer and you will receive a purchase notice in which we also hand over all necessary information for setting up the customer and provision the service.
+Your product or service will be advertised on your product page in the Exoscale Marketplace.
+When a user buys your product or subscribes to your service by clicking on the call-to-action button on your product page, a prefilled email is sent to Exoscale support.
+Our Support team will then send your service terms to the user and establish a legally-binding contract.

-In order to resell your managed serices on Exoscale, you need to:
+In order to resell your managed services on Exoscale, you need to:

 • define a compatible pricing model